 |

-Field work, data collection and monitoring give information about conditions.
-Research tells us something about the past.
-The more we know, the more successful our restoration projects or habitat protection efforts will be.
+Field work, data collection and monitoring give information about current conditions.
+Research also tells us something about the past.

 |